a-romald/Docker-domainname-phpfpmsite/README.md

 To run phpmyadmin type:

 	http://site.local:8080/

+To print ids of all running containers type:

+    docker ps -a

+To stop docker application type:

+    docker-compose down

 This application comprises domain name and nginx container, so it could be used in production mode.